 - Scissors or a utility knife (optional)

-- Clean cloth or brush for cleaning debris
+- A clean cloth or brush for cleaning debris

 Replacing a vacuum cleaner belt involves two main steps: removing the old belt and installing the new one.
 Let’s break down each step with detailed instructions to make the process clear and manageable.